-The 2019 AOC Board of Directors elections open June 1 and the AOC needs you to do your part!
+The 2020 AOC Board of Directors elections open October 1 and the AOC needs you to do your part!
 Your participation is critical.
 Please exercise your right to vote for your AOC Board of Directors representatives.

 Board of Directors Positions Open: